The New Woman Arrives Again: A Review of the Museum of Modern and Contemporary Art, Korea’s Exhibition on Sin yŏsŏng

 Similarly, Yi Chŏng-su presents a dialectical counterpoint to Picasso’s 1907 Les Demoiselles d’Avignon, which shattered the voyeuristic spectatorship of modern art by directly returning the viewer’s penetrating gaze.
 Through the opposite gesture of looking away, Yi similarly frustrates the (male) viewer’s expected intimacy presupposed by direct exchange (purchase of services) or indirectly (through class status, rank, and so forth).
 Yi dons a modern suit—a maroon coat or V-neck sweater with a jet-black tie, whose knot against a white blouse forms a solid anchor to the composition, balancing her short, permed black hair in the bob-style cut characteristic of the new woman.
 Her modern fashion signals at the same time her newness but also subtle resistance to commodification.
 And the subdued colors, together with the subject’s own mental projection elsewhere, prevents the painting from becoming a spectacle of some immediately tangible female body or a poster for fetish objects flaunting her social class.
 Yi’s modernity is guarded as something belonging simultaneously to the public world that creates newness and to her private inner strength and agency.

 By contrast, Yi Kap-hyang’s Woman Wearing a Cross-Striped Dress (Kyŏkja munŭi osŭl ibŭn yŏin, 1937; figure 7) represents the very opposite.
-Brilliantly colored, the large canvas (112 x 89 cm) features a woman seated on a folding chair against a richly toned, uniformly sky-blue background that greatly accentuates the silhouetted posing subject, sharply contrasting with her peach dress interlaced by a red and black striped pattern.
+Brilliantly colored, the large canvas (112 x 89 cm) features a woman seated on a folding chair against a richly toned, uniformly sky-blue background that isolates the posing subject, sharply contrasting with her peach dress interlaced by a red and black striped pattern.
 At the time when advanced art was rejecting the compositional division between ground and figure, Yi Kap-hyang’s painting instead comes to serve as something of an advertisement for the dress.
 Like Freud’s definition of the fetish as the substitution by the part for the whole, the title accentuates the painting’s metonymic relationship posited between the dress and the seated woman, her physical body almost an afterthought to the stylish attire.
 While the dress’s tessellating plaid pattern reticulates her corporeal form in a manner akin to the Japanese colonial project’s cartographic rationalization of the peninsula through cadastral surveys and landed property registries, fashion commodities further split her subjectivity into an object-like, mannequin-esque model as the olive-hued, round-brim hat occludes her right eye, a feature that could, conversely, signal the simultaneous preservation of her interiority by not fully revealing her sensual(ized) body.
 Nonetheless, one lesson given by Yi Kap-hyang’s painting is that modernity at once erects and tears down the separation between high and low art; the public sphere of commodity relations forged in an incipient culture industry cannot leave highbrow painting where it stands (abstraction is a negative, inward response to this reification qua popularization).
 Although it is an accomplished composition, Woman Wearing a Cross-Striped Dress also shares with the more crudely sketched magazine covers and posters on display an advertiser’s sensibility for woman’s salability.

 An intelligent contemporary intervention concerning the legacy of the new woman is provided in Gallery 2 by Kim To-hŭi and Cho Yŏng-ju’s video installation piece, Reader for the New Woman (Sin yŏsŏng tokbon), a triptych of three large video screens each running a separate, parallel message: the first screen, on the left, features a close-up, frontal shot of a young woman with cheek-length short hair and a bare neck and shoulders, but her anonymous face is cut off from the eyes up.
 She moves her lips to utter key words from an archive of contentious writings about the phenomenon of the new woman during the colonial period underlined in the literary passages presented on the second, middle screen.
 These include terms like “harlot” (t’angnyŏ) or “spent girl” (hŏn kyejip) that appeared in male literature—namely, Pak T’ae-wŏn’s novella A Day in the Life of Kubo the Novelist (Sosŏlga Kubo ssi ŭi iril, 1934) and Yŏm Sang-sŏp’s novel Sunflower (Haebaragi, 1924), respectively.
 The third screen, on the right (figure 8), is a close-up shot from the knees downward of young women’s legs swaying in a slow, rhythmic motion while each camera take switches to a different outfit (jeans, modern dresses, sweats, hanbok skirts, stockings) and footwear (flip-flops, hiking boots, high heels, tennis shoes, cowboy boots, Mary Janes).